alaudet/raspi-sump/docs/install.md

 Install Dependencies
 ====================

-1) Check to ensure that Python3 is installed on Raspbian Linux (Jessie).
+1) Check to ensure that Python3 is installed on Raspbian Linux.

     python3

 You should see the interpreter open and the version of Python3.
-Raspbian Wheezy uses Version 3.2 and Jessie uses 3.4 at the time of this writing.
-If you are running Wheezy I recommend installing the Python2 version of Raspi-Sump.

 To exit the interpreter;